Shawonskh/Robotics/README.md

 Lab 5 introduces the trackbar.
 Using a camera for differentiating the filtered colours then controlling the gopigo accoroding to the camera selection.

+Lab 6 is all about Dilationation, Erosionation, Imageclosing, bluring the image, morphological operations.

+Lab 7 works with controllers.
+Here I successfully dveloped and solved the way to get specific line loaction "def get_line_location(frame)" with gopigo using frame function. "def bang_bang(linelocation)": this function was used to implement a simple bang-bang controller.
+For the implementation of bang-bang controller with hysteresis "def bang_bang_with_hysteresis(linelocation)" was used.
+Additionally, proportional and PID controller were also introduced in this lab.

+Lab 8 uses a way to get distance from the robot till any obstacle using line sensors.

+Lab 9 premises kalman filter of image processing, image normalisation.

+Lab 10 is about the detection of the markers.